 This course focuses on methods and tools used for modeling the performance of renewable energy systems.
 Topics include physical modeling of solar, wind, and bioenergy technologies; using resource data in modeling renewable energy systems; and using commercial tools for performance prediction.

-Prerequisite: MAT 1520, 2021; MEC 2150, 3170 Corequisite: MEC 3010, 3040
+1 hour of lecture, 4 hours of lab per week Prerequisite: MAT 1520, 2021; MEC 2150, 3170